Mooophy/DMA/README.md

 DMA
 ===

-Implmentation for Discrete Mathematics and its Applications 5th
+Implmentation for Rosen's **Discrete Mathematics and its Applications 5th**